 I use my ISO as a foundation for my exposure settings.
 I only change it when the lighting conditions I am working in change.
 If I am photographing outside on a sunny day and then go inside to take photos I will adjust my ISO setting.
 This is because there’s much less light inside than there is outdoors in the sunshine.

 I prefer to keep my ISO setting as low as possible.
 As you increase the ISO the technical quality of the image begins to degrade.
 The high the ISO, the more ‘digital noise’ becomes evident in the photos.
 This is off-colored, bright pixels that are most apparent in dark areas of a composition.
 Color saturation and contrast is lowered with higher ISO settings.
-The amount images are affected differs with different camera models.
+The amount effect on images differs with different camera models.

 Balancing Manual Camera Settings

 Changing one control in the exposure triangle affects the exposure.
 When you want to take a photo and your exposure meter is indicating underexposure, you must change it.
-You can use the aperture, shutter speed or ISO to achieve a correct exposure setting.
+You can use the aperture, shutter speed, or ISO to achieve a correct exposure setting.
 You can use a combination of two or three controls if you choose to.

 For example, if your light meter is reading -2 you can adjust your aperture setting to a lower f/stop number.
 You could also choose a slower shutter speed and/or a higher ISO to reach the same goal for your exposure.